KaoticFocus/IHC/EXECUTIVE_SUMMARY.md

 **IHC Conversation Recorder** is a comprehensive, AI-powered application suite designed specifically for residential remodeling contractors, tradespeople, and construction professionals.
 The platform enables users to record, transcribe, analyze, and manage client consultations and project discussions with enterprise-grade AI capabilities, transforming verbal conversations into actionable business intelligence.

-The application is available across **three platforms** (Web, iOS, and Android) with complete feature parity, ensuring seamless workflows regardless of device preference or work environment.
+The application is available across **two platforms** (Web, iOS, and Android) with complete feature parity, ensuring seamless workflows regardless of device preference or work environment.

 ---